alecarneiro1993/roshambo-frontend/README.md

 The tests are located close to their respective subjects.
 You may find them with `.spec` in its name.

 To run the tests, you may use `ng test`.

-## How does does the game work?

-You might have heard at least once in your life about Street Fighter.
-If not, don't worry, the game is easy.

-It all starts with the home page, visiting `localhost:4200`.
-You will be prompted with a message to press ENTER.

-If you do that, you will be redirected to the game page.
-On the left, you will see **YOU**, Ryu, star of the Street Fighter and awesome fighter.
-Aside from your photo, you can see your Health Bar too.

-At the same time, on the right, the same thing happens for your opponent, Sagat, pure evil and annoying brawler!
-He will have his Health bar on top of his picture as well.

-The game is a ROCK, PAPER, SCISSOR game, but with a twist!
-It involves many **turns** in which you can select one of the 3 options given.

-Each time you choose an option and submit it, one of the three outcomes will occur:

-- Win: you won the turn, your opponent takes a random amount of damage (nice!)
-- Lose: you lost the turn, your opponent gave you a good beating, meaning you take damage (not nice!)
-- Draw: you both receive no damage, since you had the same choice (stop reading my mind!)

-Everytime a turn is processed, there may be a chance that one of the players is **KO'd**.
-That means, the player's `health` has reached 0 and he can no longer fight, meaning that the last player standing wins!

-When that happens, you will be redirected to a page where it shows the winner and a button to play again and go through all this process.

 [roshambo-git]: https://github.com/alecarneiro1993/roshambo